superd0ll/memory-game/README.md

 The memory game has been created according to the iinstructions given by Udacity.

-For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).
+For instructions about playing the game please see below.

 ## Live version